MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 [Add Microsoft Store apps to Microsoft Intune](/mem/intune/apps/store-apps-microsoft)

-## Azure Administrators
+## Configure Azure for Cloud Scripting

-If your developers plan to build custom Mesh environments that will use [Mesh cloud scripting](../../develop/script-your-scene-logic/cloud-scripting/cloud-scripting-basic-concepts.md), they will require an Azure subscription to which they can deploy their cloud scripting service.
-An Azure subscription is not required for environments that only use [Mesh visual scripting](../../develop/script-your-scene-logic/visual-scripting/visual-scripting-overview.md).
+If your developers plan to build custom Mesh environments that will use [Mesh Cloud Scripting](../../develop/script-your-scene-logic/cloud-scripting/cloud-scripting-basic-concepts.md), they will require an Azure subscription to which they can deploy their cloud scripting service.
+An Azure subscription is not required for environments that only use [Mesh Visual Scripting](../../develop/script-your-scene-logic/visual-scripting/visual-scripting-overview.md).

 See [Set up Cloud Scripting infrastructure in Azure](../../develop/script-your-scene-logic/cloud-scripting/cloud-scripting-setup-infrastructure.md) for more details on these requirements.